-- 10.1 Product ownership: ABP is the owner of the AAS contained in the ABP Project tanks. - 10.2 Product sales: In the event that the AAS is approved by U.S. and the authorities of the Republic of Panama, ABP, and/or ABT, will determine to whom and in what form the harvested AAS will be commercialized. - 10.3 Product processing: ABT and/or ABP will decide where to process the harvested AAS.
-If ABT and/or ABP use the LANDLORD to process the AAS, ABT and/or ABP will pay the LANDLORD a competitively priced processing and packing fee that shall be agreed by both parties. - 10.4 Sales Proceeds: In the event that the AAS is approved by the U.S. and the authorities of the Republic of Panama, all sales proceeds from approved harvested AAS will belong to ABP and/or ABT.
+- 10.1 Product ownership: ABP is the owner of (i) the AAS contained in the tanks; and (ii) the harvested AAS.
+At its discretion, ABP may offer without any cost to the LANDLORD a portion of the AAS as a production performance incentive bonus, in addition to the monthly fees described in Article 9.1, if the AAS has been approved by United States (U.S.) and Panamanian authorities as described in Article 11. - 10.2 Product sales: In the event that the AAS is approved by U.S. and the authorities of the Republic of Panama, as described in Article 11, ABP, and/or ABT, will determine to whom and in what form the harvested AAS will be commercialized.
+The LANDLORD will be given first rights of refusal to purchase the harvested AAS. - 10.3 Product processing: ABT and/or ABP will decide where to process the harvested AAS.
+If ABT and/or ABP use the LANDLORD to process the AAS, ABT and/or ABP will pay the LANDLORD a competitively priced processing and packing fee that shall be agreed by both parties. - 10.4 Sales Proceeds: In the event that the AAS is approved by the U.S. and authorities of the Republic of Panama, as described in Article 11, all sales proceeds from approved harvested AAS will belong to ABP and/or ABT.

 ARTICLE 11.
-PROPERTY TITLE
+PRODUCT DISPOSITION